UFO Report Confirms Aliens Wear Tinfoil Hats

 Regarding the “unexplained,” The Hill concludes that “the vast majority of UFO cases remain unexplained,” and the report “stops short of ruling out extraterrestrial life.”

 What is the endgame with what I believe has been intentionally leaked, and what has been revealed in the DNI report about UAP intercepts?
-My best guess would be military shots across Putin’s and Xi’s bows.
+My best guess would be these are military shots across Putin’s and Xi’s bows.

 Moving forward, the epicenter of UFO conspiracy theory is now sharply focused on “Area 51,” a highly classified Air Force testing facility located northwest of Las Vegas, Nevada.
 You may recall the 2019 social media prank post “Storm Area 51” that ended up attracting tin-hat true believers.
-As for recent “sightings,” even otherwise erudite political commentators occasionally take leave of their senses claiming common jet contrails from adjacent aircraft, a familiar site to all pilots, are actually alien craft encounters.
+As for recent “sightings,” even otherwise erudite political commentators like Tucker Carlson occasionally take leave of their senses claiming common jet contrails from adjacent aircraft, a familiar site to all pilots, are actually alien craft encounters.

 Finally, in an ironic turn of events, SpaceX competitor Blue Origin will be launching a bonafide alien back into space.
 Actually, its owner, the wealthiest man in the world, Jeff Bezos, announced that he will be a passenger on the first crewed flight.
 That news immediately prompted a petition, “Do not allow Jeff Bezos to return to Earth,” which, as of this writing, has more than 130,000 signatures!